geografia-au/property-analysis/README.md

 For the residential properties we have the price and number of bedrooms, rooms, floors and bathrooms.

 Geografia plans to enrich such tools with data from socio-economic modeling.
-This can be a powerful decision support tool for estate agents wanting to have more fine grain control over assessing a properties in a particular block, street or even down to individual buildings.
+This can be a powerful decision support tool for property analysts and developers wanting to have more fine grain control over assessing a properties in a particular block, street or even down to individual buildings.